kaleidos-ventures/taiga-resources/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: \U0001F680 Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: feature request
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**